 If the unthinkable happens and something goes wrong during your trip, you want to be prepared.
 Below is a checklist of items you want to be equipped with before starting your holiday road trip.

-- Emergency kit or first aid kit
+- An emergency kit or first aid kit

 - Jumper cables